rams3sh/cowin4all/README.md

   apt install termux-api
   termux-sms-list # Provide permission to read SMS when asked in permission pop-up termux-wake-lock # To keep the termux running in the background

   ```

 *Note:*
 ~~~
 Refer https://wiki.termux.com/wiki for additional details on termux and termux-api.
+Dont forget to unlock the wake after use, using the below command :- termux-wake-unlock
 ~~~

 **iii.** Installing other pre-requisites for cowin4all